 I think that those in the driving seats now (who are mostly men) need to take note of the changing times and get ahead of the game.
 Most men I know, strongly feel that we should all be on a level playing field.
 The challenge is showing businesses how that is achieved and measuring the long-term benefits to the business v the short-term cost of changing who, where & when our workforce works.
 Technological advances have already paved the way for this – with flexible working (being able to work at any hour of the day or night to achieve set targets) and remote working being already possible and a reality.

 I love working on site because every day is different, you get to widen your knowledge and get a feel for things first hand.
 I personally think I have learned a lot more on the practical side and seeing a job through from start to end is always an achievement.
+2. What was your entry route into the industry?

 I was pretty lucky, I never studied construction.
 Once I left school, I went to 6th form and studied business, shortly after I didn’t think it was for me, so I left and did part time jobs here and there.
 A friend made me aware that there was a position in her workplace, a building maintenance company, which I applied for and got the job and went straight into an RLO position for a social housing contract.
 I started with all the basic calls, arranging labour etc and then a couple years later went on to managing a team of admin and going on to site for both electrical & building purposes which included meeting the surveyors and quoting for the works using SORS and managing the invoicing.
 I worked on the electrical contract for 4 years, until we won a new contractor for the building which I was offered the opportunity to co-ordinate along with the contract’s manager.
+3. Have you had to overcome any challenges?

 Thankfully, I have not yet experienced any major challenges but if I had to note down any, it would be the fear of not knowing the right answers.
 When you are first placed on site with 10 different contractors it can feel very overwhelming, especially when contractors are asking you things that you are not 100% confident on.
 I feel like I have had to widen my knowledge and experience to get by whilst working on site which I am now in a position to say I am working comfortably.
+4. How can the construction industry be more attractive to women?

 Personally, I believe that the attitude to women working in the construction industry has changed massively over the years.
 Construction is still a male dominating business, however as the years go on there has been an increase of female roles across construction sites which I think all companies need to publicise more of.
 For example, job adverts with women trades instead of males; articles of women talking about the industry on a weekly basis – show off and promote the women who are doing well within the industry.

 All companies should actively promote women across platforms; social media is one of the greatest mediums for promoting awareness.
 Women are often hesitant of being on site, because of the image perceived of the working men and until working on a site do they understand this is not always the case but to combat this misconception we need the media to allow another image to be created to then connect better with the general public.
+5. With the industry insight you now have, what advice would you give to another female considering of entering into the sector?

 It is not as scary as it looks, if construction is something you would like to get in to, don’t be afraid to do so.
 There are loads of opportunities and chances for women to be just as successful within the construction industry if you are willing to work hard enough for it.

 My role involves the co-ordination between all the stakeholders in a project from the client through to the operatives on site to ensure that the project is delivered on time, on budget and to a high quality.
 Most importantly though it is to ensure that the Health & Safety is not compromised whilst trying to achieve these factors.
+2. Have you had to overcome any challenges?

 No matter who you are or what career you pick you will face challenges along the way.
 Challenges can arise on any given day and you just have to keep calm and come up with a practical solution.

 My biggest challenge was having to travel as I have a young child but thankfully with the support from my family and McAleer & Rushe, I am able to balance travelling for work and family life.
+3. What was your entry route into this career?

 Following my GSCE’s, I completed my A Levels in Technology and Design, Politics, ICT and a BTEC in Construction.
 I then went on to do a Degree in Construction, Engineering and Management in the University of Ulster.
 I started my career as a junior estimator which gave me a solid understanding of contracts and commercials.
 I then moved from estimating into site engineering to give me the practical knowledge and understanding of the challenges involved in delivering a project on site.